ToaHartor/GI-cutscenes/README.md

 - [x] Extract video and audio (and video decryption)
 - [x] Audio (hca) decryption
 - [x] HCA conversion to WAV (a more commonly readable format)
-- [x] Subtitles from [Dim's repository](https://github.com/Dimbreath/GenshinData/tree/master/Subtitle), reformatted from `.srt` to `.ass` and font included in the default style
+- [x] Subtitles support from the gamedata, reformatted from `.srt` to `.ass` and font included in the default style (repositories available in Issues)
 - [x] MKV merging with video, audio, subtitles and fonts without any additional software (but also supports the use of mkvmerge and FFMPEG)
 - [x] Multithreaded audio decoding

 ## Build

-This program uses the .NET framework version 6.0, so you will need the .NET SDK.
+This program uses the .NET framework version 7.0, so you will need the .NET SDK.
 You can open this project in Visual Studio 2022 and build the solution, or use the dotnet CLI : `dotnet publish -c Release -r [platform]`.
 Otherwise, you can also modify the script `build-all.sh` with the desired runtimes.